-The UIS Office of Financial Aid and Division of Advancement coordinate more than 330 scholarships, which cumulatively offer more than \$830,000 in scholarship awards.
-UIS students are encouraged to apply for Institutional Scholarships each year.
+The UIS Office of Financial Aid and Division of Advancement administer over 300 scholarships that award over \$1 million dollars in scholarships awards.
+UIS students are encouraged to apply for Donor-Funded Institutional Scholarships each year.
 The application for Institutional Scholarships opens in the fall each year.
 Students have until Feb.
-15, 2025 to apply for the next academic year.
+15 annually to apply for the next academic year.